Film and TV drama

 At school or college:

-• OCR Technical Diploma/Extended Diploma in Business
+• OCR Technical Diploma / Extended Diploma in Business

-• BTEC National Diploma/Extended Diploma in Enterprise and Entrepreneurship
+• UAL Diploma/Extended Diploma in Creative Media Production and Technology

 Get an apprenticeship:

 Before taking any apprenticeship, check what you’ll be learning with your prospective employer and college, so you can be sure it will be giving you the skills you want.
-Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find one in your region, or approach companies directly.
+Check out What’s an apprenticeship? to learn more about apprenticeships and Find an apprenticeship to learn how to find one in your region, or approach companies directly.
 Go to ScreenSkills information on apprenticeships for the main apprenticeship schemes in film and television.

 Volunteer: